andstatus/game2048/README.md

  overriding history.
 * Move number and game time played shown.
 The time starts when you make a move.
 It stops when you tap Undo or Pause button.
-* Latest games with all their moves and scores are stored in a history and can be replayed.
+* The Latest games with all their moves and scores are stored in a history and can be replayed.
-* Game menu allows to delete current game from history, to restart a game or to restore existing game from a list.
+* Game menu allows you to delete current game from history, to restart a game or to restore existing game from a list.
 * When you tap "Restart" button or restore existing game, current game is automatically saved to the history, so you can review or continue to play it later.
+* Share a game as a file, so it can be loaded and replayed on any other device.

 <p>
 <img title="Main screen of Game2048 app" src="game2048-android/src/main/play/listings/en-US/graphics/phone-screenshots/1.png" height="400" />